“We enjoyed working with Ben. He has great attention to detail” – A Magic Circle firm

 Benjamin was appointed to the Attorney General’s C Panel of Junior Counsel to the Crown in February 2017.

-Benjamin joined Littleton upon successfully completing pupillage there.
-He has a First Class degree in War Studies, gained a Distinction on the Graduate Diploma in Law, and received a Major Scholarship from Inner Temple.
+He graduated from King’s College London with a First in War Studies, obtained a Distinction on the Graduate Diploma in Law, and received a Major Scholarship from Inner Temple.

 Recent cases include:

 Benjamin has developed a practice in healthcare and related disciplinary law out of his employment practice.
 He has acted both for and against NHS Trusts.
-Experience includes disputes over Doctors’ pay, whistleblowing in a healthcare context, including both NHS Trusts and Care Homes, and allegations of negligence and misconduct against health workers.
+Experience includes disputes over doctors’ contracts, whistleblowing in a healthcare context (including both NHS Trusts and Care Homes), and allegations of negligence and misconduct against health workers.